maurodoneda/SEOAnalyzer/README.md

 * React.js for the front-end.

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally using npm - you will need nom intelled to run the client-app
-$ cd ../lorem
+$ on a terminal window clone the repo into your directory witn the this command:
 $ npm install
 $ npm start
 ```